|Academic and Student Success Services|

 2.6 Sexual Assault and Sexual Violence

 All members of the Northern College community have a right to work and study in an environment that is free from any form of sexual violence and sexual harassment.
-This policy and its related procedure sets out the way in which the College addresses sexual violence and sexual harassment.
+This policy and its related procedure explains how the College addresses sexual violence and sexual harassment.
 It ensures that those affected by sexual violence and sexual harassment are believed and appropriately accommodated and ensures, that the College has a process of investigation that protects the rights of individuals and holds individuals who have committed an act of sexual violence or sexual harassment accountable.

-Sexual assault and sexual violence and sexual harassment and are unacceptable and will not be tolerated.
+Sexual assault, sexual violence and sexual harassment and are unacceptable and will not be tolerated.
 We are committed to challenging and preventing sexual violence and creating a safe space for anyone in our College community who has been affected by sexual violence and sexual harassment.

 All reported incidents of sexual violence will be investigated to the best of the administration’s ability and in a manner that ensures due process.
 It is this policy’s intention to make individuals feel comfortable about making a report in good faith about sexual violence that they have experienced or witnessed.